Visas and migration

 The following checklists will assist you in making a complete application for the following migration visa applications.
 Cairo Family Migration Checklists:

 The following checklist provides information on citizenship applications:

 Applying directly with the Australian Embassy in Cairo

 If you cannot lodge the application online and wish to make an application in person at the Australian Embassy in Cairo, you must make an appointment before attending the Embassy.

 Appointments are in high demand and priority will be given to those people wishing to lodge an application which does not have an online lodgement option.

 To make an appointment, follow this link: http://visaofficeaustralianembassycairo.setmore.com

 Refugee and Humanitarian visa applications

-To apply for a Refugee and Humanitarian visa, the completed Form 842, with documents and passport photos, should be posted or couriered to the following address:
+To apply for a Refugee and Humanitarian visa, the completed Form 842, with documents and one passport sized photo for each applicant should be posted or couriered to the following address: